sajal-jayanto/Grails-Online-Login-System/README.md

  ### Login Credential
     Email : admin@localhost.com
     password : admin

-## The Project Name Is Grails Online Login System
+    DataBase Name : login

 ## The Version Of Technology That Are Used

   * Grails Version: 3.2.7
   * Groovy Version: 2.4.7
   * JVM Version: 1.8.0_181

+## How To Run The Project
+   just simple open up MySQL server and just create a database name "login" and run the project